samarpitasatapathy22-gh/samarpitasatapathy.github.io/README.md

 - ☁️ Experienced in SaaS, cloud, and on-premise enterprise products
 - 🔧 Skilled in structured authoring using **DITA XML**
 - 🎨 Passionate about information architecture, content strategy, and minimalism in docs
-- 🤝 Collaborate closely with SMEs, Product Managers, UX Writers, and QA teams
+- 🤝 Collaborate closely with SMEs, Product Managers, and QA teams

 ---